 - CoC students will not be placed automatically on academic probation for taking all courses for P/NP during Fall 2020 or Spring 2021. - Students who choose to take all courses for P/NP, and who receive greater than 50% NPs, will be placed on probation. - Students who are currently on academic probation or who are subject to dismissal may not take classes for P/NP, unless the course is offered only for P/NP.
-This rule was waived by the Academic Senate in Spring 2020, but not for Fall 2020 or Spring 2021.
+This rule was waived by the Academic Senate in Spring 2020, but not for Fall 2020, Spring 2021, or Summer 2021.

-These policy modifications are only applicable for Fall 2020 and Spring 2021 and may not be applied to other semesters.
+These policy modifications are only applicable for Fall 2020, Spring 2021, and Summer 2021 and may not be applied to other semesters.